-The critically endangered white rhinoceros (Ceratotherium simum) population native to Uganda is one of the country's biggest attractions for visitors.
+The critically endangered white rhinoceros (Ceratotherium simum) population native to Uganda is one of the country’s biggest tourist attractions.
 While rhinos were once widespread in Uganda, intensive poaching has pushed the species near extinction.

-Thankfully, Uganda has adopted a national rhino strategy as well as a major sanctuary to increase the population of this beautiful animal.
-If you're considering visiting Uganda and hope to see the white rhino, here are some interesting facts you should know.
+Thankfully, Uganda has adopted a national rhino strategy and a major sanctuary to increase the population of this beautiful animal.
+If you’re considering visiting Uganda and hope to see the white rhino, here are some interesting facts you should know.

 1. There Are Two Sub-Species of White Rhino